dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcedrawinglayer.md

 **Return Value**

-A list that includes all available drawing items.
+A list that includes all available `DrawingItems`.

 **Code Snippet**